AceCentre/MorseWriter/README.markdown

 **Requirements**

 Pretty multiplatform.
-Well should be..
+Well should be..although hideous problem on MacOS.

 **Install with virtualenv (windows)**